The Executive Function Trifects: Maxims, Artifices, and Planning Your Pursuits

 Working Memory: Holds the important stuff in your mind — such as why you went into that room.

-Cognitive Flexibility: Change course in real-time — your buddy bails on you before dinner, and now you need a Plan B ASAP in this example.
+Cognitive Flexibility: Change course in real-time — your buddy bails on you before dinner, and now you need a Plan B ASAP in this category-defining resource.

 Time Management: Above everything else, do not freak out and be aware of what you need to do and when